Regional Market

 Semiconductors & Electronics

-Intel (Oregon), TSMC’s Arizona expansion, Apple, Google, Meta, and hundreds of fabless chip companies create massive demand for wafer handling, testing, cleanroom equipment, and precision components.
+Intel’s major campuses in Oregon, Apple, Google, Meta, and hundreds of fabless chip companies on the West Coast create massive demand for wafer handling, testing, cleanroom equipment, and precision components.
+TSMC’s expansion in nearby Arizona is further strengthening the region’s semiconductor ecosystem.

 Cloud & Data Center Infrastructure

 AWS, Google Cloud, Microsoft Azure, and Meta are building hyperscale data centers across the West.
-Demand for HVAC, power distribution, cooling systems, cable management, and security equipment is growing faster than any other category.
+Demand for HVAC, power distribution, cooling systems, cable management, and security equipment is one of the fastest-growing infrastructure categories in the region.

 Clean Energy & Utilities